alapierre/itrust-updater/README.md

 - **`push --artifact-path <path> [--repo-id <id>] [--app-id <id>] [--version <ver>] [--run-hooks] [--force]`**:
   Publishes a new release.
 Requires `itrust-updater.project.env` in the current directory or configuration via environment variables or CLI flags.
   CLI flags have the highest priority.
 Supports pre-push hooks (e.g., for binary signing).
-  Releases are immutable by default.
-Use `--force` to overwrite an existing release.
+  Artifacts within a version are immutable by default (protection per OS/Architecture).
+Use `--force` to overwrite an existing artifact for the same version and platform.
+Adding artifacts for new platforms to an existing version is allowed.

 ### Utilities